tlsr/imageProcessingLb1/README.md

 # imageProcessingLb1
-files from 1 to 11 are examples from Practical Python and OpenCV.pdf
+files in folder simpleExamples are examples from Practical Python and OpenCV.pdf. to run those don't forget to path an image using -i argument